jaseknighter/splnkr/README.md

     * the steps are shown for sequinset 5, sequin (step) 1, softcut voice 1, rate parameter
     * steps 2,3,4,6,7,8 have an *x* assigned to them, indicating nothing is happening at this step with regards to softcut voice 1's rate for this sequinset
     * step 1 is set to *1*, meaning at the first step, the rate of the softcut voice is set to 1. it is brighter than the other step indicators, showing it is currently the active value being processed by the script.
-    * step 5 is set to *2.4r*, which means the value at this step is relative to the prior step(s). in this case, since there is just 1 prior step, set at one and the *relative* value at step 5 is 2.4, this the rate value sent to the softcut engine at this step will be 3.4 (1+2.4).
+    * step 5 is set to *2.4r*, which means the value at this step is relative to the prio.pr step(s). in this case, since there is just 1 prior step, set at one and the *relative* value at step 5 is 2.4, this the rate value sent to the softcut engine at this step will be 3.4 (1+2.4).
     * step 9 is set to *2.1r*.
 Like the prior step it is a relative step.
 The value sent to the softcut engine at this step will be 5.1 (1+2.4+2.1)
   * (E) sub-sequence values: the value at each step of the sequence (for each output type, output, mode/param, etc.) is selected from one of five *sub-sequence values*. in other words, for each individual output type, output, mode/param, etc. at each step of a sequence there is a five step sub-sequence (implemented as sequins nested within sequins). the screenshot above shows:
     * for sequins group 5, step 1, softcut voice 1's rate parameter: